 Nova Scotia mortgage calculator

-The Ratehub.ca Nova Scotia mortgage calculator above takes into account the unique regulations, taxes, and fees of Nova Scotia when calculating your mortgage payment details.
+The Ratehub.ca Nova Scotia mortgage calculator above takes into account Nova Scotia's unique regulations, taxes and fees when calculating your mortgage payment details.
 While many of these taxes and fees apply to all mortgages in Canada, some are specific to Nova Scotia.

 Mortgage regulations and fees across Canada